ymju86/ymju86.github.io/_pages/publications.md

 --------------------------------------------------------------------------------------

 (2021) Affirmative Action in Korea - Regression Discontinuity with Multiple Assignment Variables
-- Developed identification and estimation of an extended version of regression discontinuity design that uses more than one assignment variable
-- Analyzed the effect of the Affirmative Action in Korea on the female employment rate in the private sector
+- Developed an identification of a fuzzy regression discontinuity design (RDD) with multiple assignment variables to analyze the effect of Affirmative Action in Korea on female employment rate in the private sector
+- Discovered that while the overall policy has no effect, but a partial effect (company size) increases female employment rate by 5% points

 --------------------------------------------------------------------------------------

 (2021) Store Item Demand Forecasting Project, [kaggle store item demand data](https://github.com/ymju86/Store_Item_Demand_Forecasting_Project)
-- Used Keras (TensorFlow) to build a Recurrent Neural Net (RNN) with Long Short-Term Memory (LSTM) to predict 3 months of item sales at different stores.
-- Built baseline sales predictions to help with cash flow management, business planning and strategy.
+- Implemented Keras (TensorFlow) to deploy a Recurrent Neural Net (RNN) with Long Short-Term Memory (LSTM) to predict 3 months of item sales at different stores to build baseline sales predictions to help with cash flow management, business planning and strategy
+- Reduced error rate attained by LSTM to 86% of ARIMA’s error rate

 --------------------------------------------------------------------------------------

 (2020) Customer Churn Prediction Project, [kaggle customer churn data](https://github.com/ymju86/Customer_Churn_Prediction_Project)
-- Developed a Customer Churn Prediction Model: Investigating how the features affect Retention by Logistic Regression, Building a multi-classification model with XGBoost
-- Found which customers are likely to churn and which features have the most impact on a customer leaving
+- Identified the customers most likely to churn and the features with the greatest impact on churn by building a multi-classification model with XGBoost and investigating features with logistic regression
+- Confirmed that XGBoost outperformed the rest of the tested algorithms with an Area Under Curve (AUC) value of 93.3% (GBM 90.89%, Random Forest 87.76%, Decision Trees 83%)

 --------------------------------------------------------------------------------------

 (2020) Online Retail Project, [kaggle online retail data](https://github.com/ymju86/Online_Retail_Project)
-- Segmented and cleaned business performance metrics: Monthly Revenue, Activation Rate, Monthly Retention Rate, Churn Rate
-- Conducted Life Time Value (LTV) methods and increased accuracy of a multi-classification model from 76.5% to 84% with XGBoost
+- Segmented and cleaned business performance metrics such as monthly revenue, activation rate, monthly retention rate, and churn rate and conducted Lifetime Value (LTV) methods, increasing accuracy of a multi-classification model from 76.5% to 84%

 --------------------------------------------------------------------------------------